-- 1. Click the Select Nodes tab. - Click the Device Name drop-down menu and select a device if you want to filter the Available list to only display nodes with interfaces from that device. - 3.
+- > To add a node group with the Select Nodes option: - 1.
+Click the Select Nodes tab. - 2.
+Click the Device Name drop-down menu and select a device if you want to filter the Available list to only display nodes with interfaces from that device. - 3.
 In the Available list, select the nodes you want to add to the group, and then click Add to move the node into the Selected list.
 Nodes in the Selected list will be added to the group. - 4.
-If you want to remove a node from the group, select the node name in the Selected list, and then click Remove. - 5.
-You can search for a node in either the Available or Selected list.
+If you want to remove a node from the group, select the node name in the Selected list, and then click Remove.

+- 5. You can search for a node in either the Available or Selected list.
 Type the search terms in the field below the list, and then click Go - 6.
-If you want to create a policy that allows access to the nodes in this group at any time, check Create Full Access Policy For This Group. - When you are done adding nodes to the group, click Add to create the node group.
+If you want to create a policy that allows access to the nodes in this group at any time, check Create Full Access Policy For This Group. - 7.
+When you are done adding nodes to the group, click Add to create the node group.
 The group will be added to the list of Node Groups on the left.